softwaresaved/jamie/README.md

 ## How it works

 The CLI tool `jamie` is a wrapper around the Jamie API (see the documentation).
-Working with Jamie is akin to a standard machine learning pipeline: we first train a model and use that to predict whether jobs are software jobs or not.
+Working with Jamie is similar to running standard machine learning pipeline: we first train a model and use that to predict whether jobs are software jobs or not.
 The final step is the creation of the report.

 ![workflow](docs/workflow.svg)